Tech500/ESP-Now-with-Remote-Relay/ESP32_Sender_and_Receiver/AsyncWebServer Features.md

 of Mercury point is set for my observations to log and sound audible alert; not based on any known value to be associated with serve weather --experimental.

-9. Two-line LCD Display of Barometric Pressure, in both inches of Mercury and millibars.
+9. Optional, Two-line LCD Display of Barometric Pressure, in both inches of Mercury and millibars.

 10. Tempature, Humidity, Barometric Pressure, and Dew Point have four embedded "ThinkSpeak.com" graphs on one web page.
 Graphs are created from Iframes provided by "ThingSpeak.com"